Correlation functions for open XXZ spin 1/2 quantum chains with unparallel boundary magnetic fields: The open spin-1/2 XXZ quantum chain

-For convenience, let us define here two different realizations of this reflection algebra which slightly differs from the standard one introduced by Sklyanin~\cite{Skl88} and used in our previous work \cite{KitMNT18} in that they rely on the two types of symmetries \eqref{symm-miroir} and \eqref{symm-eta} of the model.
-They can be easily related to each other as described below.
+For convenience, we shall define here two different realizations of the reflection algebra, i.e. construct two different solutions $\mathcal{U}_{-}(\lambda )$ of the reflection equation \eqref{bYB}.
+These realizations slightly differs from the standard one introduced by Sklyanin~\cite{Skl88} and used in our previous work \cite{KitMNT18} in that they rely on the two types of symmetries \eqref{symm-miroir} and \eqref{symm-eta} of the model.
+They can easily be related to each other as described below.

 Let us first introduce the following monodromy matrix $T_0(\lambda)\in\End(\mathcal{H}_0\otimes\mathcal{H})$, where $\mathcal{H}_0=\mathbb{C}^2$ is the so-called auxiliary space:

 Note that here we have intentionally reversed the order in the quantum sites w.r.t. the one that is often used in the literature, and in particular in our previous series of papers. $T_{0}(\lambda )$ is a solution of the Yang-Baxter equation on $\mathbb{C}^2\otimes \mathbb{C}^2\otimes \mathcal{H}$: